HemangiS/twitter-react-node/README.md

 # twitter-react-node

-twitter website built using Node.js, PostgreSQL and Express.
+twitter website built using React, Node.js, PostgreSQL and Express.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).